Human Torch (android)

-The Human Torch, also known as Jim Hammond (originally, Hamond), is a superhero appearing in American comic books published by Marvel Comics.
-Created by writer-artist Carl Burgos, he first appeared in Marvel Comics #1 (Oct.
-1939), published by Marvel's predecessor, Timely Comics.
+The Human Torch, also known as Jim Hammond, is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer and artist Carl Burgos, he first appeared in Marvel Comics #1 (October 1939), published by Marvel's predecessor, Timely Comics.

-The "Human" Torch was actually an android created by scientist Phineas Horton, off of the tutelage of Victor Timely.
+The "Human" Torch was an android created by scientist Phineas Horton, under the tutelage of Victor Timely.
 He possessed the ability to surround himself with fire and control flames.
 In his earliest appearances, he was portrayed as a science fiction monstrosity, but quickly became a hero and adopted a secret identity as a police officer for the New York City Police Department.

-The Human Torch was one of Timely Comics' three signature characters, along with Captain America and Namor the Sub-Mariner.
+The Human Torch was one of Timely Comics' three signature characters, along with Captain America and Namor.
 Like many superheroes, the Human Torch fell into obscurity by the 1950s.
-In 1961, Stan Lee and Jack Kirby repurposed his name and powers for a new character, Johnny Storm, a member of the Fantastic Four (who was actually a human mutate).
-Unlike Captain America and the Sub-Mariner, the original Human Torch has had only a small presence in the post-1950s Marvel comic books and is closely associated with the Golden Age.
+In 1961, Stan Lee and Jack Kirby repurposed his name and powers for Johnny Storm, a member of the Fantastic Four who is a mutate instead of an android.
+Unlike Captain America and Namor, the Human Torch has had only a small presence in post-1950s comics and is closely associated with the Golden Age.